Skip to content

 Where does your passion for the oceans come from?

-I have had a passion for the oceans since I was young, having spent a lot of time at sea.
-I was lucky enough to move to the beautiful island of Jersey as a child and growing up I sailed four corners of the world with my family.
+I have been passionate about the oceans since a young age, having spent a lot of time at sea.
+I was lucky enough to move to the beautiful island of Jersey when I was a child and growing up, I sailed to the four corners of the world with my family.

-This exposure to the oceans led me to become interested in them and to want to understand them.
-I thus developed a real interest for the oceans, their fauna and their flora.
+This exposure to the oceans led me to be interested in them and to want to understand them.
+I thus developed a real interest in the oceans, their fauna and flora.

-Can you share an ocean memory that marked you?
+Can you share an oceanic memory that stood out to you?

 I have so many it's hard to choose...

-I would say that the first memories are the strongest.
+I would say that the first memories are the most lasting.
 Seeing humpback whales for the first time was incredible.
 But just the sounds of the ocean can be magical.
-I remember diving in Antigua, West Indies, when I was just twenty.
+I remember diving in Antigua, West Indies, when I was just twenty years old.
 As soon as we descended more than 10 meters deep, we could hear the songs of the whales in the distance.
-It was so beautiful that I would have stayed in this underwater world.
+It was so magnificent that I would have liked to stay in this underwater world.

-What do you like when you photograph the sea, the oceans?
+What do you like when you photograph the sea and the oceans?

-I think as photographers we have a responsibility to show the “hidden worlds” that we care about, to resonate better with people.
-Hopefully, a few people will care more about the issues affecting our planet today.
-And for me, it's a good excuse to simply be in contact with the oceans. :)
+I think that as photographers we have a responsibility to show the “hidden worlds” that we care about, to resonate better with people.
+Hopefully, a few people will become more concerned about the issues affecting our planet today.
+And for me, it's a good excuse to just be in contact with the oceans. :)

 I was surprised and proud to receive this award.
-This year was special and personally this award was a real ray of sunshine.
-I also hope that thanks to this, many more people will see this photo and that it will help to convey the message more.
+This year has been special and personally this award was a real ray of sunshine.
+I also hope that thanks to this, many more people will see this photo and that it will further convey the message.

 Can you tell us the story of this photo?

 I took this photo last year, during a surf trip to the Maldives.
-One of the islands had been left unfinished following an unfinished building project.
-The amount of plastic accumulated on the island deeply shocked me...In places it was even up to my knees (there are more photos on my site for those interested: https://sharpimagesphoto.co .uk/).
-Among all this waste, we saw a hermit crab walking around, plastic packaging had replaced its shell.
-It was really shocking and sad to see.
+One of the islands had been left in its raw state following an unsuccessful real estate project.
+The amount of plastic accumulated on the island shocked me deeply...In places, it was even up to my knees (there are more photos on my site for those interested: https://sharpimagesphoto.co .uk/).
+Among all this waste, we saw a hermit crab walking around, a plastic wrapper had replaced its shell.
+It was truly shocking and sad to see.

-Your photo is sadly beautiful.
+Your photo is sadly magnificent.
 What changes have you observed since you started photographing our oceans?

-I remember when I was a kid, it felt like the ocean was so big that humans could never damage it.
-At least that was how I felt as a little boy.
-But that has changed in a big way: overfishing, ocean acidification, rising sea levels and plastic pollution.
+I remember growing up feeling like the ocean was so big that humans could never damage it.
+At least that's how I felt as a little boy.
+But this has changed dramatically: overfishing, ocean acidification, rising sea levels and plastic pollution.
 We have changed the oceans irreparably.
-It's crazy that we could change this ecosystem so much.
-What amazes me the most is that the predictions announce that in 2050, there will be more plastic than fish in our oceans!
+It's crazy that we were able to change this ecosystem to this extent.
+What amazes me the most is that predictions announce that in 2050, there will be more plastic than fish in our oceans!

-When did you have this click to act for the planet and to raise awareness about ocean pollution?
+When did you decide to act for the planet and raise awareness about ocean pollution?

 It's not something I do aggressively.
-I think otherwise the message would be less effective.
-I come from a scientific background, having studied marine biology at university, and I like to try to keep things factual and relevant.
-However, I changed my way of doing things a bit when I realized what was going on, especially seeing the hermit crab and its plastic shell.
-I am now a little more proactive about sharing this kind of content.
+I think that otherwise the message would be less effective.
+I come from a science background, having studied marine biology at university, and I like to try to keep things factual and relevant.
+However, I changed my way of doing things a little when I realized what was happening, especially seeing the hermit crab and its plastic shell.
+I'm now a little more proactive about sharing this kind of content.
 I also try to connect people in a more emotional way through these photos that move me so much.

 beach pollutionsea turtleocean manta ray